ipasechnikov/KorbitSideShiftCryptoConverter/README.md

 ### Running

-Running process can't get any simpler than this:
+Running the program can't get any simpler than this:

 1. Input how much money in KRW you want to spend on your crypto.
 That's the money that you buy crypto on Korbit with.
 You can format it with commas for example `1,000,000` or `1,000,000,000`.
 2. Select your target crypto.
 That's the crypto you want to convert to and put it in your wallet at the end of the process.

-Or you can skip input for both of these values and use default value by pressing Enter.
+Or you can skip input for both of these values and use default values by pressing Enter.

 After you inputted all the data the app will start to convert your money in a loop with a frequency interval of 10 seconds.
 It will request current exchange rates from Korbit and sideshift.ai via their public APIs and print a table showing how much of your target coin you'll get in case you convert though one or another coin.

-There are not much underlying checks going on.
+There are not much data checks going on.
 In case of bad user input data, app will simply crash.
-To stop an app you can press Ctrl+C. It's wild, I know.
+To stop an app you can press Ctrl+C.

 ### Available coins

 There are not many coins available in the app, the reasons for that are withdrawal fees and availability on both exchanges.

 - sideshift.ai has quite a restricted list of support coins
-- There are quite a few coins that have reasonable withdrawal fees
+- There are not many coins that have reasonable withdrawal fees

 These coins are basically the reason why this tool was create in the first place, they have unreasonable high withdrawal fees.